Intensive Board Review Course

 Co-Chairs: Michelle Weckmann, MD MS FAAHPM & Eric Widera, MD FAAHPM

 Mary Lynn McPherson, PharmD BCPS CPE

 Continuing Education Credits

 The American Academy of Hospice and Palliative Medicine (AAHPM) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor continuing medical education for physicians.

-The AAHPM designates this live educational activity for a maximum of 17.75 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+AAHPM designates this live activity for a maximum of 18.25 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Maintenance of Certification (MOC)

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 18.25 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn 18.25 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.